USC-NSL/lookingglass-service/README.md

 ##Functionality

-- Lookingglass-service provides an interoperable API for issuing traceroute requests to Looking Glass servers.
+- Provides an interoperable API for issuing traceroute requests to Looking Glass servers.
 - High-level abstraction for issuing traceroutes.
 - Efficiently rate control the number of queries being issued to a particular domain of Looking Glass servers.